-When Should I Contact an Experienced Car Accident Lawyer?
+When Should I Contact an Experienced Car Accident Lawyer for PTSD?

 Contact a car accident attorney as soon as possible after a car crash.
 If you don’t bring your claim within the statute of limitations—the length of which varies from state to state, and in Texas, is two years from the date of the accident —you cannot sue the driver who caused the accident.
 An experienced lawyer can help you navigate these complex legal processes before that deadline expires.

 When you have PTSD from a car accident, you never want to settle without understanding the severity of the damages the driver caused you.
 You must present the full picture of how the driver’s actions affected you and caused your PTSD.

 Contact the expert car accident injury lawyers at Patino Law Firm to discuss your case and take the next steps to receive the compensation you deserve.